ssbanerje/openshift-workflows/Readme.md

 ```

 ## Configuration files
 This application was built to be used with the FreeShift or MegaShift service provided on the [Red Hat Cloud](https://openshift.redhat.com/).
 However, it can be used with any deployment of the [Openshift Origin](https://github.com/openshift).
-If however, you have tweaked this to include non-standard cartridges and templates, it may be required to make changes in the following configuration files -
+If however, your deployment of Openshift is tweaked to include non-standard cartridges and templates, you will be required to make changes in the following configuration files -

 * public/conf/images.json - This file controls the images that are used to display cartridges on the screen.